younggg96/frontend-prep-interview/BasicBQ/index.md

 5. 行为和团队协作
 Do you prefer working independently or collaboratively?

-I enjoy both, honestly.
-I’m very comfortable working independently—I’ve led projects where I handled the full front end on my own, like the mobile app I built using React Native.
-But I also really enjoy working collaboratively, especially in cross-functional teams.
-On my current project, I work closely with backend engineers, designers, and product managers to make sure everything fits together well.
+honestly, I enjoy both.
+I’m very comfortable working independently—I have led projects where I handled the full front end on my own, like the mobile app I built using React Native at Alexander-Anderson.
+At Alexander Anderson, I was the only developer there. for whatever project I work on, I need to do everything and by myself.
+I deisgned, developed and maintained the mobile app.
+I also worked on the deployment of the mobile app. basically i was not just a front end developer but more a full stack.
+But i enjoy front end developing more. so at vw, I become the tech lead here.
+I work closely and collaboratively with 3 other devlopers.
+I also work in cross-functional teams.
+I work closely with backend engineers, designers, and product managers to make sure everything fits together well.
 So for me, the ideal setup is a mix of both—focused solo time and good team communication.

 How do you handle deadlines or shifting priorities?